The following racing rules are to be acknowledged and followed by any member of the SOP Motorsport Community.

 The Steward Staff has the responsibility of reviewing incidents and determining the driver(s) at fault and shall apply penalties accordingly.

 Stewards will not review an entire race.
 If a driver want an incident reviewed, they are encouraged to file an incident report.
-This form can be found in the SOP Motorsport Discord.

 You should report incidents that you are involved in.
 Reporting an incident that you heard about, or saw behind you for example, will not be accepted.
 Two drivers may collide, shake hands and speak no more of it.